-You can use any winter squash you’d like: butternut, acorn, delecita, pumpkin, or what I prefer if I can get my hands on it – the beautiful green pumpkin, Japanese Kabocha squash!
+You can use any winter squash you’d like: butternut, acorn, delicata, pumpkin, or what I prefer if I can get my hands on it – the beautiful green pumpkin, Japanese Kabocha squash!

 What I appreciate most about the Kabocha squash is that as long as the squash is fresh and the outer peel unblemished, you don’t need to peel before roasting!
 The rind cooks up nice and tender.

-Most other winter squashes will need to be peeled before roasting – except for the also tender and delicious delecita squash.
-Read here to learn the best way to peel and cube a butternut squash.
+Most other winter squashes will need to be peeled before roasting – except for the also tender and delicious delicata squash.
+Read here to learn the best way to peel and cube butternut squash.